-This article follows on from the post dedicated to the differences between Google Content Experiments and more sophisticated A/B testing tools such as AB Tasty.
+This article follows on from the post dedicated to the differences between Google Content Experiments and more sophisticated A/B testing tools such as AB Tasty (what is A/B testing?).
 Having dealt with the entirely different approaches adopted by the two tools, as much with respect to the way tests are created as to the potential test scenarios, it is now time to take a look at aspects relating to the tracking of objectives and analysis of the results.

 Unfortunately, Google Content Experiments will only let you choose a single objective.
 It is not possible for you to specify several indicators to monitor.
 However – and even though it is always recommended to define a primary KPI that will allow you to decide between your variations – it is often interesting to compare the variations using other indicators.